Kinangop, Kenya · Founded on a Promise · Est. 2026

 IT Lab Founder

-Named IT laboratory · Student internship consideration · Technology partnership opportunities
+Named IT laboratory · Internship consideration · Technology partnership

 $50K+